Humboldt-Penguin/Mars-Magnetics-Research/slepian_hotel-master/MGS/README.md

 * change line 65 from `if ~strcmp(cmdline{6},'-pc')` to `if ~strcmp(cmdline{7},'-pc')`
 * change line 79 from `for i=5:407%i=1:407` to `for i=1:141`
   * this is optional, but it prevents ~350 lines of data from being skipped

+The loadpds.m in this repository has those edits and comments explaining how stuff works.